HTSaveL/Small-Practice-Programs/README.md

 Small-Practice-Programs
 =======================

-Contains programs not associated with school assignments.
+Small games/programs not used for school assignments.
-These will be updated/rotated over time to progressively more involved/difficult code.
+These are solutions to questions from EdX courses, coding questions/challenges online, and small personal projects.